couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 ╰───┴──────────────────┴──────────────────────────────────────╯
 ```
 > [!WARNING]
-> If couchbase-shell could not connect to the cluster, the `projects` cannot list the available projects and return an error message.
+> If couchbase-shell could not connect to the cluster, the `projects` command cannot list the available projects and return an error message.
 In this case:
 > 1. either check where your config file is saved (i.e. whether couchbase-shell has access to the config file)
 > 2. or check the values in your `config` file (especially the project name and API keys)